JuliaAstro/LombScargle.jl/docs/src/index.md

 ------------

-`LombScargle.jl` is available for Julia 0.7 and later versions, and can be installed with [Julia built-in package manager](http://docs.julialang.org/en/stable/manual/packages/).
+`LombScargle.jl` is available for Julia 0.7 and later versions, and can be installed with [Julia's built-in package manager](http://docs.julialang.org/en/stable/manual/packages/).
 In a Julia session run the commands